oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 - Messaging Policies – Messaging policies defines behaviour of messages in Teams.
 The policy defines user capability in sending, editing, deleting, voice messages, and using giphy, stickers, URL preview and translator.
 - Teams App – Teams apps policy defines the list of apps that can be used in Teams.
 Microsoft Teams provides Microsoft published apps and third-party apps that can be used in Microsoft Teams.
 The organisation can control creation of custom apps in Teams.

-Policies and Settings Design Decisions for all agencies and implementation types.
+Policies and Settings Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---